FevenSeyfu/50-projects-50-day-Feven/Readme.md

 ## Acknowledgements

-Special thanks to Brad Traversy for creating and sharing this challenge!
+Special thanks to Brad Traversy for creating and sharing this course!

 ## License